catherine-newman/social-news/README.md

 - User content - Users can post articles.
 To make a post, please sign in using one of the provided usernames (click the button for whichever username you want to use).
 - User interaction - Users can comment on an article.
-- Comment deletion - Users can delete their own comments.
+- Content deletion - Users can delete their own articles and comments.
 - Voting - Anyone can vote on an article or comment - sign in is not necessary.

 ## Built using: